 NICOLA FERRARI (President)

-(a) redaction of an essay of a length appropriate to the chosen topic, previously agreed and discussed with the teacher, presented in its final form at least one week before the exam.
-In the paper, one of the methodological approaches addressed during the course (to be chosen from the theoretical texts of section 2 of the Bibliography) must be applied, in a critical and personal way, to detect, describe and interpret the salient features of at least one (for the 6 credits) or at least two (for the 9 credits) literary texts (section 3 of the Bibliography).
-It will be possible to define different presentation / argumentative methods connected to specific students’ professional training interests (educational projects, journalistic reviews, editorial materials, ...)
+(a) a paper of a length appropriate to the chosen topic, previously agreed and discussed with the teacher, presented in its final form at least one week before the exam.
+One of the methodological approaches addressed during the course (to be chosen from the theoretical texts of section 2 of the Bibliography) will have to be applied, in a critical and personal way, to detect, describe and interpret the salient features of at least one of the literary texts of section 3 of the Bibliography (for the 6 credits; also adding one of the orientation essays in section 2bis. for the 9 credits).

-(b) critically discussion of the written paper, placing the chosen methodological approach in the context of the main literary theories of the twentieth century (explored with the help of one of the manuals indicated in section 1 of the Bibliography).
+(b) a critical discussion of the written paper, placing the chosen methodological approach in the context of the main analytical methodologies of the twentieth century (detailed with the help of one of the manuals indicated in section 1 of the Bibliography).

-The evaluation of the paper (a) will consider:
+The evaluation of the written paper will consider:

 • the terminological property of the analysis [elocutio]